pymacaron/pymacaron/README.md

 ### Asynchronous task execution

-klue-microservice comes with built-in support for asynchronous method execution by way of Celery and rabbitmq.
+klue-microservice comes with built-in support for asynchronous method execution by way of Celery and Redis.
 All you need to do is to add the 'with_async' key in 'klue-config.yaml':

 ```yaml